toefel18/go-patan/README.md

 }
 ```

-`statistics` is the default statistics instance, which is always and directly available when using patan.
-See code example, `statistics`
+`metrics` is the default metrics instance, which is always and directly available when using patan.
+See code example, `metrics`
 is the default available instance.